-When the ABD recipient/representative or MAGI head of household has complied with all redetermination requirements and provides required verifications, the specialist will review the eligibility criteria; ensure appropriate documentation is filed in the case record and input the data into the system for an eligibility decision.
+When the ABD recipient/representative or MAGI head of household has complied with all redetermination requirements and provides required verifications, the specialist will review the eligibility criteria; ensure appropriate documentation is filed systematically in the case documents structure and input the data into the system for an eligibility decision.
 All redeterminations are submitted for supervisory review and authorization.
-When eligibility will continue at the same level, a new review due date is established and an approval notice issued to the recipient or head of household when benefits are authorized.
+Secondary supervisory review of a case processed by designated experienced staff members may also be waived at agency discretion during times of severe staff shortages, unwinding from public health emergency, or statewide effort to achieve timeliness.
+When eligibility will continue at the same level, a new review due date is established, and an approval notice issued to the recipient or head of household when benefits are authorized.